xmake-io/xmake-docs/guide/project_examples.md

     add_deps("library")
 ```

-We use `add_deps` to link a share library to test target.
+We use `add_deps` to link a shared library to test target.

 For a complete example, execute the following command to create: